microsoft/TypeScript/doc/spec.md

 var q: m.P;             // Error
 ```

-Above, when ‘M’ is used as a *PrimaryExpression* it denotes an object instance with a single member ‘a’ and when ‘M’ is used as a *ModuleName* it denotes a container with a single type member ‘P’.
-The final line in the example is an error because ‘m’ is a variable which cannot be referenced in a type name.
+Above, when 'M' is used as a *PrimaryExpression* it denotes an object instance with a single member 'a' and when 'M' is used as a *ModuleName* it denotes a container with a single type member 'P'.
+The final line in the example is an error because 'm' is a variable which cannot be referenced in a type name.

-If the declaration of ‘M’ above had excluded the exported variable ‘a’, ‘M’ would be a non-instantiated module and it would be an error to reference ‘M’ as a *PrimaryExpression*.
+If the declaration of 'M' above had excluded the exported variable 'a', 'M' would be a non-instantiated module and it would be an error to reference 'M' as a *PrimaryExpression*.

 An internal module declaration that specifies an *IdentifierPath* with more than one identifier is equivalent to a series of nested single-identifier internal module declarations where all but the outermost are automatically exported.
 For example: